hongqin/AI4Health/README.md

 course materials, AI for Health and Bio Science

 ## to do for genomic AI primer
-add SHAP value
+Add SHAP value

-convert to pytorch
+Convert to pytorch

+Apply transformer on this data set.

 ## Todo for kaggle healtcare data